+Medical Device Vigilance System is designed to collect information on post-market incidents or adverse events related to medical devices and, where appropriate, distribute or disseminate such information to prevent adverse events from recurring.
 Vigilance means to be watchful of possible danger or difficulties.
-The Medical Device Vigilance System is designed to collect information on post-market incidents or adverse events related to medical devices and, where appropriate, distribute or disseminate such information to prevent adverse events from recurring.

 It is intended to ease a direct, early, and harmonized implementation of Field Safety Corrective Actions (FSCA) across the European member states where the device is in use.

 Importance of Medical Device Vigilance System

 Vigilance is discussed as one of the main topics in Chapter VII of the EU MDR and IVDR, articles 87 – 92 and 82-87 respectively comprise the Medical Device Vigilance System.
 The guidance applicable for the same is Meddev 2.12-1, Rev 8.
 It is also a requirement under EN ISO 13485, Clause 8.2.3 (Reporting to Regulatory Authority).

 This indicates that medical device manufacturers must have a dedicated system in place for the management of vigilance activities so called medical device vigilance system.

 It is the manufacturer’s or the EAR’s obligation that they should notify the Competent Authority in case of any deterioration in the characteristics and performance of the medical device or any inadequacy in the instructions for use which might lead to or which has caused the death or the serious deterioration of the state of health of a patient or user as well the safety reasons that led to the withdrawal of the medical device from the market by the manufacturer.

 Incident Reporting System

 An Incident Report will be received to the manufacturer through a layperson, a distributor, or healthcare professional or from the Competent Authority itself.
 Upon receiving an incident report, the manufacturer must first send an initial report to the Competent Authority after which the manufacturer has an obligation to investigate, in relation to the incident reported.